 One case involved a young lady who was a street hooker.
 She was with a man I knew when he got busted for solicitation.
 A family friend of the man who was busted, hired one of my clients, Mitch, a top criminal attorney.
 Before entering a plea, Mitch wanted to know how easy it would be for the state to find the hooker when it came time for trial, because without her testimony, there was no case.
-So he hired me.
+So he hired my private investigation firm.

 All I had to go on was a bad address and a photo.
 I really didn’t expect to find her, but neither did anyone else.
 I also had a list of phone numbers she had called from her old apartment that I managed to get from a “hook” at the local phone company.
 That produced a few leads.
 One of the most frequent numbers dialed was to a pay phone on a highway, similar to our Coast Highway 101.

 The number just happened to go to a pay phone across the street from my apartment.
 One evening on my way home from the office, I stopped at the drugstore and showed the woman’s photo to a clerk, asking if she recognized her.
 She replied, “There she goes.
 She just walked out.” while pointing to the woman crossing the street.
 I quickly ran out of the store and followed her to a hotel room where she was about to meet another client.
 No way the state was going to find her.
 OK, I did what I thought I could by tracing the phone numbers she was calling.
 As for the rest, I say it was pure luck!
 Some of us had a lot of it, and some had none.